 Students who miss any assessment must follow Western University's procedures for approval of their absence in order to receive an accommodation.
 Please see below for details on these procedures.
-If Western University announces any procedures for the approval of absences during Fall 2020 that supplement or supplant the information provided on this syllabus, please follow those procedures.
+If Western University announces any procedures for the approval of absences that supplement or supplant the information provided on this syllabus, please follow those procedures.